dezzie/dezzie-portfolio-2017/README.md

 Typeface is Proxima Nova Soft

 --
-[c] Code, content, and visuals by Desirée Zamora García from somewhere in Washington DC, Austin TX, or Mexico City
+© 2015 Code, content, and visuals by Desirée Zamora García.
+From somewhere in either Washington DC, Austin TX, or Mexico City